 Eager to expand your client base and spread the word about your products and services?
 Wondering if you should even bother with marketing programs if you don't have thousands of dollars to spend?

 The answer, of course, is yes.
 It's financially riskier for a business not to market.
 And there are literally hundreds of cost-effective ideas you can use to increase your revenue.
-Here are five high-impact marketing approaches that don't cost a bundle and that can work for virtually every business.
+Here are five high-impact approaches on how to market your business that don't cost a bundle and that can work for virtually every business.

 1. Talk to your clients.
 It's amazing how much money businesses spend to gather market information and attract new clients when they have a wealth of opportunity and information in their existing client base.
 One of the best ways to increase revenue is to talk to existing customers.
 Ideally, this should be done by someone outside your company so clients are willing to be honest and open.